catalyst-cooperative/catalystcoop-handbook/docs/catalyst_values.md

 We use these values to guide our decision making and ground our discussions.
 They are a reminder of what matters and having them written down is incredibly useful!

-The International Cooperative Alliance's [Cooperative Principles](https://ica.coop/en/cooperatives/cooperative-identity) are also an important touchstone for us--we encourage you to read them in tandem.
+The International Cooperative Alliance's [Cooperative Principles](https://ica.coop/en/cooperatives/cooperative-identity) are also an important touchstone for us — we encourage you to read them in tandem.

 ## 🍲 Nourish the Commons